pointfreeco/swift-composable-architecture/README.md

 * How does the Composable Architecture compare to Elm, Redux, and others?
   <details>
     <summary>Expand to see answer</summary>
-    The Composable Architecture (TCA) is built on a foundation of ideas popularized by Elm and Redux, but made to feel at home in the Swift language and on Apple's platforms.
+    The Composable Architecture (TCA) is built on a foundation of ideas popularized by the Elm Architecture (TEA) and Redux, but made to feel at home in the Swift language and on Apple's platforms.

     In some ways TCA is a little more opinionated than the other libraries.
 For example, Redux is not prescriptive with how one executes side effects, but TCA requires all side effects to be modeled in the `Effect` type and returned from the reducer.